wlandau/workflowHelper/README.md

 With this package, you can

-- deploy massive simulation studies with ease.
+- deploy massive simulation studies with minimal code.
 - update your reproducible workflow while avoiding redundant computation (thanks to [remake](https://github.com/richfitz/remake)).
 - distribute your workflow over multiple parallel processes (see [parallelRemake](https://github.com/wlandau/parallelRemake)).